SAP license management is:

 - Complex Licensing Models: SAP offers various licensing models, making it difficult for organizations to determine which licenses are needed for different users.
 Misunderstanding these models can lead to over-licensing or under-licensing.

-- Managing Compliance and Costs: Compliance with SAPโs licensing terms is not just about having the correct number of licenses.
+- Managing Compliance and Costs: Compliance with SAPโs licensing terms is not just about having the correct number of licenses; it also involves ensuring that the licenses are properly utilized.
 It also involves correctly classifying users and ensuring all software use complies with licensing agreements.
 The complexity of compliance and the high cost of SAP licenses often create a significant burden for organizations.

 Read CIO Playbook: SAP Named User License Optimization.